-Deciding whether and how counselling may be helpful can be a difficult first step for some people.
+Deciding whether and how counselling may be helpful can be a difficult first step.
 I can help with this in an initial brief telephone conversation or through email contact.
-If I am not able to respond immediately, I will usually be able to contact you within 24 hours (Monday to Friday).
-On the basis of this contact, we can then arrange a time for a first session, followed by weekly sessions as appropriate and mutually convenient.
+If I am not able to respond immediately, I will usually contact you within 24 hours (Monday to Friday).
+We can then arrange a time for a first session, followed by weekly sessions if appropriate.

-The room I use in the centre of York is accessible by public transport or car with public car parks within 5 minutes walk.
-My room provides a supportive and safe place for you to explore difficulties, develop insights and manage change.
+The room I use in the centre of York is accessible by public transport or car, with public car parks within 5 minutes walk.
+My room provides a supportive and safe place for us to explore difficulties together, develop insights and consider change.
 It is discretely located within a professional wellbeing centre.
-Alternatively, I can provide therapy sessions by telephone or through video conferencing via Zoom.

 Being open and adaptable is at the centre of my therapy approach and working together with you I use methods that best suit your needs and preferences.
-My approach is integrative, so I use a mix of counselling and therapy methods and skills as follows:
+My approach is integrative, and I can use various counselling and therapy methods and skills including:

 • Psychodynamic and Person-Centred Counselling, Transactional Analysis (TA), Mindfulness and Cognitive Behavioural Therapy (CBT) can all help with a wide variety of difficulties.

-• As a trained Mindfulness practitioner, I also integrate aspects of mindfulness into therapy sessions or I can offer individual guidance through a mindfulness-based programme if preferred.
+• As a trained Mindfulness practitioner, I integrate aspects of mindfulness into therapy sessions or I can offer individual support through a mindfulness-based programme if preferred.

 So whether you are trying to manage: low mood, depression, anxiety, health, family, relationships, work problems or trauma, phobia and upsetting or sad memories– I am happy to talk with you about how I can help.

 Training, qualifications & experience